MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 [Scheduler](#scheduler).

 #### **TOCTOU**
 Time of Check, Time of Use.
-Refers to issues that arise when an invariant is checked (say, the value of a member variable has a particular value), the computation is interrupted (e.g. prempted, yields, awaits), the invariant is invalided by another computation that runs during the interruption, the computation resumes, the computation makes decisions based on the original value checked before the interruption even though the value has now changed.
+Refers to issues that arise when an invariant is checked (say, a member variable has a particular value), the computation is interrupted (e.g. prempted, yields, awaits), the invariant is invalided by another computation that runs during the interruption, the computation resumes, the computation makes decisions based on the original value checked before the interruption even though the value has now changed.

 #### **Top of Turn**
-A property of a computation such that no other application logic appears higher on stack than the currently executing stack frame.
+A property of a computation such that no other application logic appears higher on the stack than the currently executing stack frame.
 The first stack frame entered by the Promise scheduler at the beginning of each new turn has this property.
 A computation with Top-of-Turn is guaranteed that it cannot be reentering another abstraction when calling that abstractions methods because no other stack frames are executing above the current frame and so that abstraction could **NOT** already have been entered higher up on the stack.
 Reentrancy issues are very common when multiple abstractions synchronously call between each other such that the callee then calls back into its caller.

-For example, a common case for such issues occurs when an abstraction's method take a functional closure as an argument and then execute that closure in the middle of a method (an upcall).
+For example, a common case for such issues occurs when an abstraction's method takes a functional closure as an argument and then execute that closure in the middle of a method (an upcall).
 It can be much easier to avoid reentrancy issues that occur when abstractions make upcalls by scheduling such upcalls in a future turn (i.e. deferred execution) instead of executing them directly in the middle of a method.
 While in the middle of a method, an abstraction may have